Focus and Scope

-Reviewer selection for each article submitted is up to the editors and takes into account reviewers' experience, competence, suggestions by authors or different editors, and a previous experience in reviewing papers for EJIF.
+Reviewer selection for each article submitted is up to the editors.
+It considers reviewers' experience, competence, suggestions by authors or different editors, and previous experience in reviewing papers for EJIF.

-Every proposal submitted for publication is read at least by an editor, for an initial review.
-If the paper agrees with editorial policies and with a minimum quality level, is sent to two reviewers for evaluation.
-EJIF uses a double blind peer review.
+Every proposal submitted for publication is read, at least by an editor, for an initial review.
+If the paper agrees with editorial policies and with a minimum quality level, it is sent to two reviewers for evaluation.
+Thus, EJIF uses a double-blind peer review.

 The review process aims to provide authors with a competent opinion on their paper.
-A review should give authors suggestions, if needed, on how to improve their papers.
+In addition, a review should give authors suggestions, if needed, on how to improve their papers.